cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 2-3.md

 ```
 ## Chain demonstration
-The proof is structured as a cyclic implication between the three pro- posed definitions
+The proof is structured as a cyclic implication between the three proposed definitions.
 ### $i \to ii$

 ![[4.jpeg]]